expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

 Bitcoin provides units of [account][16], the smallest being the Satoshi, or 0.00000001 BTC (eight decimal places, or in scientific notation, 1.0 x 10^-8).

 Finally, is Bitcoin a store of value?
-Truthfully the jury is stil out on that.
+Truthfully the jury is still out on that.
 Some pertinent questions, that the Bloomberg presenters could have been asking here:

 1. Will its price stablize?
 Volatility is generally not associated with store of